top of page

 An end result that often looks straightforward might have been completely different if perspective was not right

-It is common for people to confuse nature's horizon with the horizon in a photograph or any other work of the visual Arts.
+It is common for people to confuse nature's horizon with the horizon in a photograph or any other work of the Visual Arts.
 We understand the horizon in nature to be the line that separates the sea or mountains from the sky.
-This is actually true, but on many occasions, this horizon is obscured by objects, buildings, etc, so we are not able to see it.
-In visual arts, we usually call this eye-level instead.
+This is true, but on many occasions, this horizon is obscured by objects, buildings, etc, so we are not able to see it.
+In visual arts, we usually call this eye level instead.
 Nature's horizon coincides with our eye level.
-It is not a fixed line that exists somewhere and we are able to look at it from a low or a high angle.
+It is not a fixed line that exists somewhere and we can look at it from a low or a high angle.
 Horizon only exists at the level at which we are looking.
 Therefore the line of the horizon is there in every image we make, at the level of our eyes.
-We are thus able to shoot from different heights and also change the height at which this horizon line lives.
-I always strongly suggest to any aspiring photographer to take some drawing lessons in order to be able to better understand these kinds of notions.
+We are thus able to shoot from different heights, such as utilising low angle photography, and also change the height at which this horizon line lives.
+I always strongly suggest to any aspiring photographer to take some drawing lessons to be able to better understand these kinds of notions.
 Changing the level of the horizon also changes the perspective of our image.
 This is done because it defines the proportions of all our objects placed in the frame.
 Changing the horizon level changes the proportions and makes the objects look smaller or larger.
 This is because, for each object, if we draw its angular lines, meaning that if we follow the lines of the object for each of its dimensions, they will meet at the same point in the horizon line.
 This is known as the vanishing point.
-So, when we change the height of the vanishing point, the lines of the object also change in order to meet at the new point.
+So, when we change the height of the vanishing point, the lines of the object also change to meet at the new point.

 The horizon always exists at the level of our eyes